leloup2022/Documentation/contents/community.md

 - Youtube

 Our focus will be on the Youtube channel.
-This will be our main Macro channel.
+This will be our main Macro-content channel.
 The first 6 episodes will be with Alex Puig (Alex) and Arturas Salnikovas (Art).
-Later we will invite other team members from different departments to speak and share experiences also after that we will start with guests There will be a schedule of invitations with various projects and entrepreneurs from the crypto space.
+Later we will invite other team members from different departments to speak and share experiences.
+After that, we will start with Guests - there will be a schedule of invitations with crypto projects and entrepreneurs.

 ## Micro-content: